 So you’ve made it to Naples, Italy.
 How do you make the most out of it?
-We’ve listed our top picks for you.
+We’ve listed our top picks for things to do in Naples for you.
+Have fun!

 Churches in Naples are not just places for prayer but also a good place to admire priceless works of art.
 You can find shrines, chapels, churches and basilicas to explore all over the city and there’s no entrance fee to pay.